UP210052/UP210052_CPP/U2/README.md

 4. Check what kind of score you obtained
 4.1 If your score is greater than or equal to 0.6 print your score is Meritorious.
 4.2 If your score is equal to 0.4 print your score is Acceptable.
-Print the amount of money.
-4. Print the amount of money.
+1. Print the amount of money.

 ## Texts
 ### A) score >= 0.6